weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Grn Tar Trp nin
 so that
 1
-(16) 0<e—s,<—-
+(16) 0<e-s,<-
 nln

-Thus 5,4, for instance, approximates e¢ with an error less than 1077, The inequality (16) is of theoretical interest as well, since it enables us to prove the irrationality of e very easily.
+Thus 5,4, for instance, approximates ec with an error less than 1077, The inequality (16) is of theoretical interest as well, since it enables us to prove the irrationality of e very easily.

 3.32 Theorem e is irrational.

 Proof Suppose e is rational.
-Then e = p/q, where p and ¢ are positive integers.
+Then e = p/q, where p and c are positive integers.
 By (16),

 1
-(17) 0<qlfe—s)<--
+(17) 0<qlfe-s)<-
 q

 By our assumption, gle is an integer.
 Since